Natasha Demkina

-Natalya "Natasha" Nikolayevna Demkina (Ната́лья Никола́евна Дёмкина; born 1987 in Saransk, Mordovia) is a Russian woman who claims to possess a special vision that allows her to look inside human bodies and see organs and tissues, and thereby make medical diagnoses.
+Natalya "Natasha" Nikolayevna Demkina (Ната́лья Никола́евна Дёмкина; born 1987) is a Russian woman who claims to possess a special vision that allows her to look inside human bodies and see organs and tissues, and thereby make medical diagnoses.
 Since the age of ten, she has performed readings in Russia.
 She is widely known by the childhood variant of her given name, Natasha.

 In 2004 she appeared on television shows in the United Kingdom, on the Discovery Channel and in Japan.
 Since 2004 Demkina has been a full-time student of the Semashko State Stomatological University, Moscow.
 Since January 2006, Demkina has worked for the Center of Special Diagnostics of the Natalya Demkina (TSSD), whose stated purpose is to diagnose and treat illness in cooperation with "experts possessing unusual abilities, folk healers and professionals of traditional medicine".
 Many experts are skeptical of her claims.

 History

 According to her mother, Tatyana Vladimovna, Demkina was a fast learner, but was otherwise a normal child until she was ten years old, at which time her ability began to manifest itself.